 The solution is open to peer review.
 If you enjoy the solution, have questions, find errors or improvements, or wish to discuss or work on the material with the author, please contact me at the links provided on the Home or Info pages.

-*As of 4/2/21 a new version of the proof is in the works.
-The current version, version 2 was found by the author to be incomplete, or inadequate in rigor, towards the end of the proof, and right for the wrong reason.
+*As of 5/19/21 a new version of the proof is still in the works.
+There are improvements that can be made of the explanation.
 The planned update addresses these issues as well as removing a redundancy around equation 51 in the proof.
-I hope to have the update in the next week or so.